swiyu-admin-ch/did-webvh/README.md

 ### Rust

-The library can be used directly in rust by adding the following dependency to your `Cargo.toml`:
+The library can be used directly in Rust by adding the following dependency to your `Cargo.toml`:

 ````toml
 [dependencies]